Sandeep-Bansal1/Sandeep-Bansal1/README.md

 ### Hi there 👋

-- 🔭 I’m a AWS Data Engineer @ Cognizant
+- 💥 AWS Data Engineer @ Cognizant
+- 💻 Self-Taught Python & AWS
+- 👾 Creator of @PythonFlashcards on Instagram
 - 📫 How to reach me: Sbansal7@gmail.com
-- ✨ Always learning and exploring
+- ✨ Always learning and exploring!

 <!--
 **Sandeep-Bansal1/Sandeep-Bansal1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.